-Myelofibrosis occurs in about 1 out of every 100,000 people in the United States annually.
-The disease affects both men and women.
-It is usually diagnosed in people over the age of 50, but the disease can occur at any age.
-Myelofibrosis is a type of chronic leukemia (cancer of the blood).
-It can occur on its own (primary myelofibrosis) or as a result of another bone marrow disorder (secondary myelofibrosis).
-In primary myelofibrosis, a genetic mutation in a single blood-forming stem cell disrupts the body's production of normal blood cells, including the red blood cells, white blood cells, and platelets.
-The abnormal cells begin to take over the normal cells.
-This leads to a disruption in the function of those cells.
-It also leads to extensive scarring in the bone marrow, known as fibrosis.
+According to The Leukemia & Lymphoma Society's publication Myelofibrosis Facts, myelofibrosis occurs in about 1.5 out of every 100,000 people in the United States annually.
+The disease affects both men and women and is usually diagnosed in people over the age of 50; however, myelofibrosis can occur at any age.
+Myelofibrosis is a type of chronic leukemia (cancer of the blood) and can occur on its own (primary myelofibrosis) or as a result of another bone marrow disorder (secondary myelofibrosis).
+In primary myelofibrosis, a genetic mutation in a single hematopoietic (blood-forming) stem cell